grig23/primetime.en/help/AccountIQ/dashboard.md

 # The dashboard {#dashboard}

 The Dashboard summarizes and aggregates data in a collection of graphs and reports designed to provide a high level insight into the scope and impact of account sharing.
+It gives a glimpse of major reports and metrics from Account IQ.

 ![dashboard of account IQ](assets/Dashboard-capture.png)